paxbellum/paxbellum.github.io/_posts/2015-11-09-death-at-dinner.markdown

 ---
 Death stalked us

-It slithered in
+Silently it slithered in

-It choked us
+Quietly it choked us

-It split us apart
+Surreptitiously it split us apart

-Coming for all of us
+It came for us all

-Surrounded on all sides
+Deftly we had been enveloped

-No escape
+No escape left

-We surrendered
+So we surrendered

 Each and every one

-Before we even knew we had succumbed
+Before we even knew that we had succumbed

 To the death of conversation